renaissance-publishing/renaissance/content/chapters/05-organizations.md

 (Or, worse, to slay its members and foil their operations.)

 Operatives in slave-holding nations must be far more secretive.
-They are extremely careful to protect their operations, both for their own sake, and because there are precious few reliable paths to smuggle slaves to safety from deep within the Shaded Sea, the Goblin Empire's holdings on the Ruby Plane, or the Eastern Kingdoms.
+They are extremely careful to protect their operations, both for their own sake, and because there are precious few reliable paths to smuggle slaves to safety from deep within the Shaded Sea, the Goblin Empire's holdings on the Ruby Plane, or the Eastern Kingdoms—if an operative is discovered, there may be no-one else to take their place.
 They are often organized into cells, knowing only the previous links in the chain, or the few that follow them.

 <aside class="playerguidance">